cfware/fastify-test-helper/README.md

 ### options.babelrc

-By default:
-* Ignore .babelrc and babel.config.js
+Ignores any `.babelrc` and `babel.config.js` settings by default.

+The following plugins are enabled by default:
+* [babel-plugin-istanbul]
-* Enable [babel-plugin-istanbul] and [babel-plugin-bare-import-rewrite] plugins.
+* [babel-plugin-bare-import-rewrite]

-If `options.babelrc` is provided this replaces the default options.
-Default options can be retrieved from `FastifyTestHelper.DefaultBabelRC` and merged using `Object.assign` or ES2018 object spread.
+If `options.babelrc` is provided it replaces the default settings.
+Default options can be retrieved from the `defaultBabelRC` named export and merged using `Object.assign` or ES2018 object spread.

 ## Running tests